 These men passed away in hospital:

-- Augustine (Gus) William Jeffrey Watson, timekeeper of Springfield Road, Grantham (19th January)
+- Augustine 'Gus' William Jeffery Watson, head timekeeping clerk at Grantham 'Loco', of Springfield Road, Grantham (19th January)

 Below is a photograph of the scene some hours after the accident: